 That depends.
-Excess charges are allowable for Part B. If the service is deemed an inpatient, there should be no excess charges.
+Excess charges are allowable for Part B. There should be no excess charges if the service is deemed an inpatient.
 It’ll fall under Part B if it’s outpatient, and excess charges can apply.

 If excess charges are something you’d rather never worry about, a supplement plan can be a valuable asset.
 Getting a Medigap plan can help you with most — if not all — charges assessed to you that the program doesn’t cover itself.

 When using our licensed insurance agents to help you make the most informed decision, getting assistance with picking the right Medicare Supplemental plan is much easier.
 Along with their knowledge and ability to answer your questions, their service is free for you to use.

 We can help educate you on how to avoid excess charges.
 Give us a call or fill out our online request form so we can find the best plans for your area.